Low Histamine Pizza Recipe (and Low Oxalate, Low Lectin)

 Low Histamine Pizza Assembly Directions:

-- After the crust is cooked, layer on either the Pesto or Creamy Cauliflower base or both.
+- After the crust is cooked, spread on either the Pesto or Creamy Cauliflower base or both.

 - Warm in a hot oven for 5-10 minutes, checking that toppings and crust don’t burn.